Area fire districts upset with strict state guidance on summer carnivals: ‘Just not feasible’

-ROCHESTER, (WROC) — Over the last week, a number of festival organizers have told News 8 they are unable to host events this year.
+ROCHESTER, (WROC) — Over the last week, a number of festival organizers announced they are unable to host events this year.
 Some say the state’s COVID-19 guidance is hard to keep up with, others say it’s just too confusing to work with.

 Several local fire districts have fallen into this category as well, as they work to finalize plans for summer carnival fundraisers.
 At this point in the game, many districts like Webster and Spencerport have already canceled.